Skip to content

 Care Essentials for Dragon Alocasias

-Dragon Alocasias do best when conditions stay consistent: strong filtered light, steady warmth, and a root zone that holds moisture without trapping air out.
-Numbers help as starting points, but the real lever is how the pot dries and re-oxygenates between waterings.
+Dragon Alocasias do best with strong filtered light, warm conditions, and a substrate that holds moisture without turning stagnant.
+Numbers help as starting points, but the real lever is how the pot dries and takes in air again between waterings.

 • Target: bright, indirect light near a window with filtering or under quality grow lights (many plants perform well around ~8,000–15,000 lux at leaf level).